Vista Social

 • 3840 x 2160 (4K Ultra HD)

+However, while this gives you excellent video quality, it can also take up a lot of phone storage space.
 It can also consume a lot of data and require a reliable, strong internet connection when uploading because of the file size.

+The catch is that these formats show your videos in poor quality, especially on bigger screen displays, which can ruin the viewing experience.
 Your best bet is to use the 1080 resolution since it is high quality enough without consuming too much storage or bandwidth when viewers play your videos.
+The 1080 resolution is the video quality gold standard, providing the best video size and quality to viewers regardless of the device or screen size.

-How to change the size of a YouTube video?
+How to Change the Size of a YouTube Video?

+There’s a myriad of reasons why you need to learn how to change the size of a YouTube video.
 For example, if you plan to publish your YouTube video on other social media platforms to get more mileage from each video content you create, you may need to resize it.
+YouTube’s aspect ratio defaults to 16:9.
+But other platforms, such as TikTok, often prefer an aspect ratio of 9:16.

 So before you publish your YouTube video on TikTok, it’s a great practice to resize it first so it fits perfectly to TikTok’s preferred 9:16 aspect ratio.
+You can resize your YouTube videos with free online editors that come with templates for common ratios.
+Many tools now detect your original layout with AI and adjust the frame automatically so your key visuals stay centered.

 Tools like Adobe Express let you resize your videos for YouTube for free.

-YouTube Video Size3
+YouTube Video Specs

 YouTube recommends uploading your videos in the original and high-quality source format to ensure they play at their highest quality.
+YouTube’s video formatting guidelines have specifications to ensure the highest quality for videos played on the platform, including the following.

 File format